Hugh Stewart (classical scholar): First World War

 In June 1917, Stewart was awarded the Distinguished Service Order (DSO) in recognition of his leadership of his battalion during the Battle of Flers–Courcelette in September 1916.
 He had planned and executed an attack by his battalion on German-held trenches and once the objective was captured, organised its defence against several counter-attacks.
 He was awarded a Bar to his DSO six months later, for his efforts during the Battle of Messines during which he was wounded.
-His injuries were severe, due to eight separate shrapnel wounds and he was evacuated to London for treatment.
+His injuries were severe, due to eight shrapnel wounds and he was evacuated to London for treatment.
 Returning to the field in late 1917, he was temporary commander of the 2nd Infantry Brigade at various times during 1918, while its regular commander was on leave or employed elsewhere.
 While on leave, on 21 February 1918, Stewart married Alexandrina Kathleen Johnston at Uttoxeter, in the county of Staffordshire in England.

 Just after the cessation of hostilities he was temporarily promoted to colonel and was appointed Director of Education for the NZEF.
 He remained at that post through to February 1919 at which time he was discharged from the NZEF, having reverted to his substantive rank of lieutenant colonel.
 During the course of the war, Stewart had been mentioned in despatches five times.
 In the 1919 King's Birthday Honours, he was appointed a Companion of the Order of St Michael and St George and his citation noted his leadership of his battalion and temporary command of 2nd Infantry Brigade as well as his educational work for the NZEF.